tangle-network/dkg-substrate/dkg-gadget/signing-manager-v2.md

 ## Design
-SigningManager is comprised of two primary components: The signing manager itself, which is a sort of an intermediary between the DKG worker and the job manager, and the job manager, which is responsible for enqueueing, executing, managing, and handling stalled jobs.
+The Signing Manager is comprised of two primary components: The signing manager itself, which is a sort of an intermediary between the DKG worker and the job manager, and the job manager, which is responsible for enqueueing, executing, managing, and handling stalled jobs.

 ### The DKG Worker